How to Identify Old Photos Using the Internet

 Old Photographs Are a Gateway to History

 I love preowned and second-hand goods and I often go to thrift stores and yard sales.
-Recently, I found some old sepia photographs lying loose inside a book I purchased at a yard sale.
+Recently, I found some old sepia photographs lying loose inside an antique book I purchased at a yard sale.
 Their owner may have put them inside the heavy volume to keep them flat and then forgotten all about them.
 Whatever their story, there is no-one I can ask.
 The owner of the book and the creator of the photos have long since passed away.

 The pictures shown above and below are just a couple of those I found that day.
 They piqued my interest and I wanted to find out more about them.
 The photos show a group of young men engaged in some kind of physical exercise.
 They capture a snapshot in time.
 I decided to use the internet to help me with my search into history.